Vaccine Incentive: $50 Visa Gift Card through Aug. 15

-As of March 30, all Minnesotans age 16 years and over are eligible for a COVID-19 vaccine.
+Minnesotans age 12 years and over are eligible for a COVID-19 vaccine.
 Please confirm vaccination locations and availability and make appointments through the provider's website rather than by phone whenever possible.
 If you are not connected with a health care provider, sign up for the COVID-19 Vaccine Connector to get updates on vaccine opportunities near you.

-Everyone, whether you have been vaccinated or not, still needs to wear a mask, stay at least 6 feet away from others, wash your hands a lot, and stay home if you are sick.
+Everyone, whether you have been vaccinated or not, still needs to wash your hands a lot and stay home if you are sick.
+If you are not vaccinated, you should also continue to wear a mask and stay at least 6 feet away from others.
 For more information about the vaccine, see our About COVID-19 Vaccines page.

 Additional up-to-date information about COVID-19, the vaccines, and more can be found at Minnesota Dept. of Health.